rdfostrich/article-jws2018-ostrich/content/related-work.md

     <li>BEAR-C: Dataset descriptions from the [Open Data Portal Watch](cite:cites opendataportalwatch) project over the course of 32 weeks.</li>
 </ul>

-{:.todo}
-VM/DM/VQ have not yet been explained at this point.

 The 58 versions of BEAR-A contain between 30M and 66M triples per version, with an average change ratio of 31%.
-BEAR-A provides triple pattern queries for VM, DM and VQ for both result sets with a low and a high cardinality.
+BEAR-A provides triple pattern queries for three different versioned query types for both result sets with a low and a high cardinality.
 The queries are selected in such a way that they will be evaluated over triples of a certain dynamicity, which requires the benchmarked systems to handle this dynamicity well.
 BEAR-B provides a small collection of triple pattern queries corresponding to the real-world usage of DBpedia.